Cardiac Resynchronization Therapy (CRT)

 Millions of people worldwide suffer from congestive heart failure (CHF), a serious and common problem that is often due to weak pumping of the heart muscle.
 Poor heart pumping function can cause fatigue, leg swelling, trouble exercising, and difficulty breathing.
 Lifestyle changes, medications, and heart surgery can sometimes help with symptoms, but because many people with CHF also have an arrhythmia, or heart rhythm problem, they need even more help to keep their hearts functioning properly.

-Cardiac resynchronization therapy (CRT) can relieve CHF symptoms by improving the timing of the heart’s contractions, or beats, which protects patients from abnormally slow and fast heart rhythms.
+Cardiac Resynchronization Therapy (CRT) can relieve CHF symptoms by improving the timing of the heart’s contractions, or beats, which protects patients from abnormally slow and fast heart rhythms.
+While not all patients will qualify for or benefit from CRT, some patients may have features visible on their electrocardiogram (ECG or EKG) indicating that they may improve with CRT.

 CRT uses a biventricular pacemaker (or defibrillator) with two wires in the lower chambers of the heart to overcome this slow or abnormal conduction.
 By delivering simultaneous or near simultaneous electrical impulses to both lower heart chambers (the right and left ventricles), it causes the heart to beat in a more synchronized, efficient manner.
 Biventricular pacing improves the symptoms of about two-thirds of the patients undergoing this procedure and also improves survival.